 On both the Moon and Mars, the risk of radiation and meteor impacts is significantly higher than on Earth.
 The thin atmosphere on Mars, however, does provide meaningful protection from some radiation, and from small asteroids up to 1 meter in diameter (known as meteoroids).
 The Moon has no radiation protection whatsoever, and its surface receives heavy bombardment by meteoroids traveling as fast as 47,000 km/h.
 These meteoroids, which can cause significant damage to structures, would not survive entry into the Martian atmosphere.

 Arguably, the most important ramification of having some atmosphere on Mars is that it provides a valuable resource.
-Through various processes, the Martian atmosphere offers an abundant source of breathing air and propellant.
+Through various processes, the Martian atmosphere offers a potential source of breathable air and propellant.
 The Moon lacks this crucial asset.

 Day-night Cycle and Temperature Extremes